NHL on NBC ratings: 2008-09 season

 The 2009 NHL Winter Classic drew a 2.9 overnight rating, setting a record for the most watched NHL regular season game since 1975.

-With an average of eight million viewers, game seven of the 2009 Stanley Cup Finals was the most-watched NHL game in the United States since game six of the 1973 Stanley Cup Finals.
+With an average of eight million viewers, game seven of the 2009 Stanley Cup Final was the most-watched NHL game in the United States since game six of the 1973 Stanley Cup Final.

 2010s

-2009-10 season
+2009–10 season

 Ratings for the 2010 NHL Winter Classic drew a 2.6 overnight rating, roughly even with the 2008 contest and down from 2009.
 This was eventually revised downward to a 2.1 rating.

-Game 2 of the 2010 Stanley Cup Finals drew a 4.1 overnight rating and a 7 share, the highest overnight rating since 1975.
+Game 2 of the 2010 Stanley Cup Final drew a 4.1 overnight rating and a 7 share, the highest overnight rating since 1975.

-2010-11 season
+2010–11 season

 The 2011 NHL Winter Classic, moved to prime time because of weather concerns, drew an audience of 4.5 million viewers and a rating of 2.3, both increases from the year before.
 The 1.8 rating among persons 18 to 49 was the highest of the broadcast networks in the time slot.

 The Hockey Day in America broadcasts drew a 1.2 overnight rating, a slight increase from the 0.9 to 1.1 shares earned by most of the Sunday games that season.